reima-ecom/reima-theme/README.md

 > hugo server
 ```

 This theme is a [hugo module](https://gohugo.io/hugo-modules/use-modules/) that is then used on the individual ecommerce sites.
-The sites use a "vendored" approach, so the theme is not automatically updated based on changes.
-All theme updates to the production sites are initiated manually, so you cannot break the live sites just by editing this theme.
+The theme is automatically updated based on changes and [semantic versioning](https://semver.org/).

 Always use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style commit messages for commits that end up on the master branch!
 For feature branches, the recommended workflow is: